carushi/reactIDR/README.md

 	* DMS-Seq (assumed to be enriched only at A or C)

 * Output
-	* posterior probability of being accessible (enriched in case) or stem (enriched in control)
+	* posterior probability of being loop (enriched in case) or stem (enriched in control)

 * Algorithm
 	* [IDR](https://github.com/nboley/idr) + hidden Markov Model